 How can I hire a good developmental editor?

 If you want to hire someone who has a decade of experience in the field and has worked with hundreds of professional writers, consider hiring me.

-Otherwise, make sure to hire a developmental editor with experience in the field.
+Otherwise, make sure to hire an editor with experience in the field.
 Also, make sure to hire someone you’ll be able to work with (and take criticism from!).

 Also, if you have any broader questions about book editing, please ask.